Summaries of invasion fitness: species invasiveness, trait effects, and site invasibility

 Logical.
 If

-TRUE, return ggplot objects for maps/bars/heatmaps.- label
+TRUE, returns ggplot objects.- label

 Value